 We incur expenses for travel services for company executives provided by a private aviation charter company, ATSB Aviation, which is owned by our Chief Executive Officer and our Executive Vice President of Operations.
 We may contract directly with ATSB Aviation for the use of its aircraft or indirectly through a third party aircraft management and jet charter company, or Reynolds Jet Management.
 The travel services provided are primarily for business purposes, with any personal travel paid for as part of the executives' compensation arrangements.
 Reynolds Jet Management also makes the ATSB Aviation aircraft available to other third parties.
-Medpace incurred travel expenses of \$1.1 million during the year ending December 31, 2017 related to these travel services.
-For more information, see "Executive and Director Compensation-Narrative Disclosure to Summary Compensation Table-Aircraft Usage."
+Medpace incurred travel expenses of \$1.3 million during the year ending December 31, 2018 related to these travel services.
+As of December 31, 2018, the Company had accounts payable due to Reynolds Jet Management of \$0.2 million in the consolidated balance sheets.
+For more information, see "Executive and Director Compensation-Narrative Disclosure to Summary Compensation Table-Other Elements of Compensation-Aircraft Usage."